workframers/artemis/doc/03_querying.md

 }
 ```

-That's create for statically describing the GraphQL query, but strings are
+That's great for statically describing the GraphQL query, but strings are
 hard to work with in code.
 So, we use the `parse-document` macro to take those
 GraphQL document strings and turn them into something we can use in Clojure.
 Whenever we parse a document, we get back an instance of the